-Resource Existing Conditions at Holloman AFB and JBSA-Lackland (Kelly Field) Alternative 1 (Holloman AFB) Alternative 2 (JBSA-Lackland [Kelly Field]) No-Action Alternative Airspace Airspace supporting operations at Holloman AFB and JBSA- Lackland (Kelly Field) are managed by various entities Aircraft operations require ongoing efforts to optimize access to and use of surrounding airspace and ranges in conjunction with other military activities Aircraft at Holloman AFB have flown in this airspace for more than 74 years, currently averaging approximately 90,500 operations per year JBSA-Lackland (Kelly Field) based aircraft have flown in this airspace for more than 73 years, currently averaging approximately 62,400 operations per year Impacts The Holloman AFB airfield would experience an approximate doubling of operations More frequent use of airspace resulting in more operations using the same volume of airspace and same time periods Significant impacts to the environment from airspace use are not anticipated based on previous analyses of available airspaces Impacts Operations at JBSA-Lackland (Kelly Field) would triple More frequent use of airspace resulting in more operations using the same volume of airspace and same time periods Significant impacts to the environment from airspace use are not anticipated based on previous analyses of available airspaces Impacts Two F-16 squadrons would no longer be flying operational missions, resulting in an overall decrease in airspace use at Hill AFB Mitigation Measures Regional airspace restrictions continue due to F-16 training activities Airspace operational capacity to increase through ongoing optimization efforts Mitigation Measures Regional airspace restrictions continue due to F-16 training activities Airspace operational capacity to increase through ongoing optimization efforts Mitigation Measures Regional airspace restrictions would continue due to ongoing mission activities at Holloman AFE and JBSA-Lackland (Kelly Field) AFB = dB = dBA = DNL = INRMP = Air Force Base decibels A-weighted decibels day-night average sound level Integrated Natural Resources Managemen NRHP = National Register PA = Programmatic Ag t Air Quality Standards of Historic Places
+Resource Existing Conditions at Holloman AFB and JBSA-Lackland (Kelly Field) Alternative 1 (Holloman AFB) Alternative 2 (JBSA-Lackland [Kelly Field]) No-Action Alternative Airspace Airspace supporting operations at Holloman AFB and JBSA-Lackland (Kelly Field) are managed by various entities Aircraft operations require ongoing efforts to optimize access to and use of surrounding airspace and ranges in conjunction with other military activities Aircraft at Holloman AFB have flown in this airspace for more than 74 years, currently averaging approximately 90,500 operations per year JBSA-Lackland (Kelly Field) based aircraft have flown in this airspace for more than 73 years, currently averaging approximately 62,400 operations per year Impacts The Holloman AFB airfield would experience an approximate doubling of operations More frequent use of airspace resulting in more operations using the same volume of airspace and same time periods Significant impacts to the environment from airspace use are not anticipated based on previous analyses of available airspaces Impacts Operations at JBSA-Lackland (Kelly Field) would triple More frequent use of airspace resulting in more operations using the same volume of airspace and same time periods Significant impacts to the environment from airspace use are not anticipated based on previous analyses of available airspaces Impacts Two F-16 squadrons would no longer be flying operational missions, resulting in an overall decrease in airspace use at Hill AFB.
+The two F-16 squadrons would not be relocated to Holloman AFB or JBSA- Lackland (Kelly Field).
+Existing F-16 Aircraft at the installations would continue to operate and train under current conditions; therefore, no significant impacts to airspace are anticipated.
+Mitigation Measures Regional airspace restrictions continue due to F-16 training activities Airspace operational capacity to increase through ongoing optimization efforts Mitigation Measures Regional airspace restrictions continue due to F-16 training activities Airspace operational capacity to increase through ongoing optimization efforts Mitigation Measures Regional airspace restrictions would continue due to ongoing mission activities at Holloman AFB and JBSA-Lackland (Kelly Field) dB = dBA = DNL = Air Force Base decibels A-weighted decibels day-night average sound level Formal Training Unit Integrated Natural Resources Managemer NRHP = National Register PA = Programmatic Ag SHPO = State Historic Pre Air Quality Standards of Historic Places reement